smart-edge-open/specs/doc/dataplane/openness-ovn.md

 --- 10.100.0.4 ping statistics ---
 3 packets transmitted, 0 received, 100% packet loss, time 36ms
 ```

-OVNCNI plugin has been implemented as the CNI for OpenNESS in On-Premises mode.
-The plugin has been developed based on the specifications provided as part of the [CNCF](https://www.cncf.io/) project.
-OVNCNI provides network connectivity for Edge applications on the OpenNESS Edge nodes.
-The applications can be deployed as Docker containers or VMs and are exposed to client applications by Docker services.

-The OpenNESS platform supports OVN/OVS-DPDK as a dataplane.
-However, it is a work in progress.
-OVN dataplane implementation is not complete, thus, it is not the default networking infrastructure and [NTS](openness-nts.md) still works as such.

-OVN/OVS can be used as:
-- InterApp Interface: Communication infrastructure for applications to communicate
-- Default Interface: Interface for managing the application container and VM  (e.g. ssh to application container or VM)
-- Cloud/Internet Interface: Interface for Edge applications to communicate with the Cloud/Internet

 ## Summary
 OpenNESS is built with a microservices architecture.
 Depending on the deployment, there may be a requirement to service pure IP traffic and configure the dataplane using standard SDN based tools.
 OpenNESS demonstrates such a requirement this by providing OVS as a dataplane in the place of NTS without changing the APIs from an end user perspective.